jessy-bgl/node-ts-boilerplate/README.md

 # node-ts-boilerplate

-Boilerplate for a NodeJS project with TypeScript, ESLint, Prettier and Jest included.
+Boilerplate for a NodeJS project with TypeScript, ESLint, Prettier and Vitest included.

 ## Getting Started